Monaco (song): Music video

 The music video was released on October 13, 2023, hours after the album's release.
 The video clip starred Al Pacino, Keith William Richards and Wayne Diamond.
+The music video featured Bad Bunny attending the 2023 Monaco Grand Prix.
+He is seen with Sergio Perez and his RB19 in the video.

+Live performances

-In the same month, the artist performed the song on Saturday Night Live during an episode in which he held the double role of host and musical guest.
+In October 2023, Bad Bunny performed the song on Saturday Night Live during an episode in which he held the double role of host and musical guest.
 The performance was introduced by actor Pedro Pascal.

+In February 2026, Bad Bunny performed the song as part of his Super Bowl halftime show.